Christmas tree prices on the rise for first time in almost a decade - Red Deer Advocate

 Eastern Canada should have plenty of trees this year, but British Columbia, which has generally imported trees from the U.S., might see some shortages, Downey said.

-Prices in Canada are reflecting that, with the average price of Christmas tree running $39 in B.C., $34 in Alberta, and just $27 in Ontario, according to data from Square Communications.
+The divergence in Christmas tree prices across Canada was already apparent before this year’s crunch, with the average price of a Christmas tree running $39 in B.C., compared to just $27 in Ontario, according to 2016 data from Square Communications.

+Arthur Loewen, treasurer of the B.C.
+Christmas Tree Council, said the association advised members not to take advantage of the shortage in the province.

+“Our Christmas Tree association talked about it and we decided, be careful, don’t up your prices any big amounts, just a modest amount.”

 Tight supply in the U.S. is due to farmers planting fewer trees seven to 10 years ago because at the time oversupply and the Great Recession combined to push down prices, according to the U.S. National Christmas Tree Association.
 Several dry seasons have stunted tree growth there.